fscorrupt/Posterizarr/README.md

 - **Automatic Library Search**: The script autonomously searches for libraries within your Plex server, enhancing its usability.
 - **Handling Multiple Versions**: It adeptly manages multiple versions of a movie/show, ensuring comprehensive coverage.
 - **CSV Export**: Produces an impressive CSV file containing all queried movie/show information during the script's runtime.
-- **Logging Capabilities**: Records valuable information to a file named `Scriptlog.log` in the temporary folder, facilitating troubleshooting and analysis.
+- **Logging Capabilities**: Records valuable information to a file in `$ScriptRoot\logs\Scriptlog.log`, facilitating troubleshooting and analysis.

-    It also generates a log with the output of every imagemagick command `ImageMagickCommands.log`.
+    - It also generates a log with the output of every imagemagick command `$ScriptRoot\logs\ImageMagickCommands.log`.
+    - Every created poster is also logged in `$ScriptRoot\logs\PosterCreation.log`.
 - **Cross-platform Compatibility**: Ensures seamless operation across Linux, Docker, and Windows Plex servers, enhancing versatility.
 - **Poster Creation**: it Searches fanart/tmdb for textless posters, fallback is grabbing a poster from imdb for movies and tvdb for shows.